Revilo91/comfoclime_api/ComfoClimeAPI.md

 | `/device/$UUID$/definition` | reads some basic data for the device | |
 | `/device/$UUID$/method/X/Y/3` | setting properties of device | data contains additional byte Z at the beginning which seems to be the property ID |

+### API Endpoints and UUIDs

+The `system/$UUID$/*` APIs only work for the UUIDs of the ComfoClime devices.

+The `device/$UUID$/*` APIs work for the UUIDs of the ComfoClime devices as well as for other devices connected to the ComfoNet bus, e.g., a ComfoAirQ device.

 ## API Endpoint Documentation

 **Notes:** When using the commands in the examples below, make sure to make the following replacements:

-- `IP_ADDRESS`: ip address or hostname of your ComfoClime unit.
+- `$IP_ADDRESS$`: ip address or hostname of your ComfoClime unit.
-- `UUID`: serial number of your ComfoClime unit (as displayed in the ComfoClime app).
+- `$UUID$`: serial number of your ComfoClime unit (as displayed in the ComfoClime app).

 ### API Endpoint /system/$UUID$/dashboard